Guidelines for FFY 2024 Equipment Grants with List of Approved Support Items

 Proportional funding with study:

 NHTSA and the Vermont State Highway Safety Office recognize the proportional use rate for equipment within agencies will differ.
-If the equipment purchased has a both related and unrelated highway safety enforcement grant use, a proportional use study is required to determine NHTSA participation cost.
-Please submit study to Vermont State Highway Safety Office coordinator.
-Pre-approval with written justification for use required.
+If the equipment purchased has a both related and unrelated traffic safety enforcement use, a proportional use study is required to determine NHTSA's participation amount.
+Please submit a time study to your Vermont State Highway Safety Office program coordinator.
+Pre-approval with written justification for use is required.